 Also, I need you to know that being single is not a bad thing.
 Do not be afraid of being alone.
 No one ever died from it.
 So, if it’s not working let it go.
-There’s 7 billion people in the world and any of those could be the right person for you.
+There are 7 billion people in the world and any of those could be the right person for you.
 I’m very inclined to say once again KNOW YOUR WORTH!
 No one can do that for you.
 That’s an inside job and so is happiness.

 However, let’s not get all self-righteous and carried away.
 Chances are you might be the toxic one in the relationship.
 So, if you feel that way.
 I beg you to withdraw yourself from someone’s life before it gets really bad.
 If you can’t keep it in your pants, don’t go looking to settle down hoping the other person might change you because brethren it doesn’t work like that.

 You have to deal with some things on your own.
 And if you get into a relationship and feel like you want more, that relationship isn’t for you.
 End it as soon as you can.
 If you are overprotective and overly jealous get some help.

 At the end of the day, I personally think one should be able to clean themselves up at least 50 percent whether it’s from their previous relationship or personal issues before they involve someone else.
 Yes, we all have baggage but some of it is too heavy to carry onto the next relationship.